jmendes16/airflow_demo/README.md

 Make sure your supabase instance is setup with the fashion forward database as it appears in the SQL Ramp Up module.
 You will also need to create a local database named 'fashion_forward'.

+In the minio UI you need to create a bucket called etl-demo.